sablier-labs/docs/docs/reference/flow/contracts/interfaces/interface.ISablierFlow.md

 ### createAndDeposit

-Creates a new Flow stream by setting the snapshot time to `block.timestamp` and the balance to `amount`.
+Creates a new Flow stream by setting the snapshot time to `startTime` and the balance to `amount`.
 The stream is wrapped in an ERC-721 NFT.

-Emits a {Transfer}, {CreateFlowStream}, and {DepositFlowStream} event.
+Emits a {Transfer}, {CreateFlowStream}, {DepositFlowStream} and {MetadataUpdate} event.
 Notes:

-- Refer to the notes in {deposit}.
+- Refer to the notes in {create} and {deposit}.
 Requirements:
 - Refer to the requirements in {create} and {deposit}.

 ```solidity